Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Abstract

 \section{Abstract}

-Data-driven, learning-based control methods offer the potential to improve operations in complex systems, and model-free deep reinforcement learning represents a popular approach to data-driven control.
-However, existing classes of algorithms present a trade-off between two important deployment requirements for real-world control: (i)~practical performance guarantees and (ii)~data efficiency.
-Off-policy algorithms make efficient use of data through sample reuse but lack theoretical guarantees, while on-policy algorithms guarantee approximate policy improvement throughout training but suffer from high sample complexity.
-In order to balance these competing goals, we develop a class of Generalized Policy Improvement algorithms that combines the policy improvement guarantees of on-policy methods with the efficiency of sample reuse.
-We demonstrate the benefits of this new class of algorithms through extensive experimental analysis on a variety of continuous control tasks from the DeepMind Control Suite.
+We develop a new class of model-free deep reinforcement learning algorithms for data-driven, learning-based control.
+Our Generalized Policy Improvement algorithms combine the policy improvement guarantees of on-policy methods with the efficiency of sample reuse, addressing a trade-off between two important deployment requirements for real-world control: (i)~practical performance guarantees and (ii)~data efficiency.
+We demonstrate the benefits of this new class of algorithms through extensive experimental analysis on a broad range of simulated control tasks.